jimhigson/oboe.js-website/content/examples.md

 -------------------------------------------------

-Suppose we're using progressive rendering to go to the next 'page' in a dashboard-style single page webapp and want to put some kind of indication on the page as the individual components parts load.
+Suppose we're using progressive rendering to go to the next 'page' in a dashboard-style single page webapp and want to put some kind of indication on the page as individual modules load.

-Let's give visual feedback that when an area of the page is loading and remove it when we have data.
+We use a spinner to give visual feedback when an area of the page is loading and remove it when we have the data for that area.

 ``` js
 // JSON from the server side: